 2. It is a combined approach

-As you’ll see, there are a number of things you can do to balance your hormones with PCOS.
+As you’ll see, there are a number of things you can do to balance your hormones with PCOS and help you to regulate your period naturally.
 I would suggest that you combine the approaches.
 Just focusing on one thing may help but you’ll probably have better success if you combine a number of these things.

 3. Change the way that you eat